sidorof/flask-restful-dbbase/docs/_sources/app-owner-v1.rst.txt

 To get a better understanding of why these capabilities matter, let us look at a few scenarios and see how they can be solved by taking some additional actions.

 We touched on how access to data can be limited to authenticated users by table using method decorators, a feature that is part of Flask-RESTful.
 But suppose we want to let users only see information related to their own accounts?
-That would mean that we need to restrict on a record by record basis, not the table or method.
+That would mean that we need to restrict on a record by record basis, not the table or decorator method.

 This would be time to write some code for that method that gets the authenticated `user_id`, does some checking and passes it along, or not.
 But then, you would need to write the rest of the code for that method.